 - Look for ones “sponsored or created by established health advocacy groups, medical organizations, or universities”

 Reading ingredient labels, researching health information and monitoring one’s own health-related activities are just a few of the many ways that consumers can become more knowledgeable.
 Sharon Allison-Ottey, MD and health educator, recently expressed that “the overall trend of a more-educated consumer is excellent” especially when it comes to a person’s diet.
-Which snack and beverage ingredients do your consumers want to see in their Tulsa and Oklahoma City healthy vending machines?
+Which snack and beverage ingredients do your consumers want to see in their Tulsa healthy vending machines?

 - Posted by Elisabeth Wrede